Minimum and Maximum Credits Per Semester

-In order to be a candidate for Intermediate Honors, a student must earn 60 credits prior to their fifth semester.
+In order to be a candidate for Intermediate Honors, a student must earn 60 credits prior to the fifth semester.
 No more than 12 of the 60 required credits may be earned on a CR/NC basis.
-Furthermore, students must have remained in good academic standing.
-Advanced placement, dual enrollment and transfer credits do not count toward the required credits.
+Furthermore, students must have remained in good academic standing, advanced placement, dual enrollment and transfer credits do not count toward the required credits.

 Eligibility for Financial Aid